mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 lexeme = L.lexeme sc'
 ```

-Just for fun, we will allow comments that start with `#` as well.
+Just for fun, we will allow line comments that start with `#` as well.

-Assuming `pItemList` parsers entire list, we can define high-level parser
+Assuming `pItemList` parses entire list, we can define high-level parser as:
-as:

 ```haskell
 parser :: Parser (String, [String])